-So you’ve just completed your film, and you want to to sell it.
-Let’s say it’s a horror film, and you’re super proud of it.
-Everyone is telling you, go for a big minimum guarantee.
-And the first question you have is, “What the heck is a minimum guarantee?”
+So you’ve just completed your film and want to sell it.
+Let’s say it is a horror film, and you’re super proud.
+Many people tell you to hold off on distribution deals unless you get a significant minimum guarantee.
+And your first question is, “What the heck is a minimum guarantee?”

-Often referred to as an MG, a minimum guarantee is basically a payment for your film against the profits.
-Meaning a distributor or sales agent pays you X amount of dollars (usually in the form of an upfront cash advance) and then they eventually recoup this payment from future revenues on the picture.
+Often called an MG, a minimum guarantee is a payment for your film against the profits.
+A distributor or sales agent pays you X amount of dollars (usually in the form of an upfront cash advance).
+Then they eventually recoup this payment from future revenues on the picture.

 How To Get A Minimum Guarantee

-Now you think, “How do I get one?
+Now you think, “How do I get an MG?
 And how much will a distributor pay me?”
 Those are both great questions.
-To start with the bad news, MGs used to be a lot higher.
-Back in the Blockbuster Video (DVD) days, minimum guarantees could be several million dollars for even mediocre horror films with C list cast.
-But that all changed with the evolution of VOD.
+To start with the bad news, MGs used to be much higher.
+In the Blockbuster Video (DVD) days, minimum guarantees could be several million dollars for even mediocre horror films with C list cast.
+But that all changed with the evolution of video-on-demand.

 Don’t Just Focus On Your MG

-The decision should come from the reputation of the sales agents, and how you personally feel they will handle your film.
+The decision should come from the reputation of the sales agents and how you feel they will handle your film.
 Do they return your emails promptly?
 Can you get them on the phone?
-What do other Producers say about them as a company These should be questions you’re asking yourself, and also asking others.
+What do other Producers say about them as a company?
+These should be questions you’re asking yourself and also asking others.

 So be pragmatic and realistic about your goals.
 Remove the thought that you must get an MG.
-Some of my most successful business relationships have come with distributors who paid $0 up front, but fought for the film.
-They worked their butts off, got it out there, and started paying right away.
+My most successful business relationships have come with distributors who paid $0 upfront but worked hard for the film.
 And if you’re interested in learning more about film distribution, check out my film distribution training.